anegan-hub/Project-Iris-flower-data-set/README.md

      d = pd. read_csv ("iris.txt", names=col)

-To ensure the variables were working correctly I run the code in commandline, which did produced the full contents of the text file.
+To ensure the variables were working correctly I run the code on the command line , which did produced the full contents of the text file.
 The next step is creating an output summary of the dataset to a single text file.
 In order or me to do this, I created a new file called 'output.txt' and saved this to my current directory.
 I open and write to the text file by using the import 'sys', assigning 'sy.stdout' (standard output), will redirect printed commands to the output.txt file.

      sy.stdout = open("output.txt", "w")

 sy.stdout reference: https://kite.com/python/answers/how-to-redirect-print-output-to-a-text-file-in-python

+**Pandas built in functions**

 By using the **Pandas** built in functions I was able to efficiently create the summary of the data.
-Note as I'm saving the printed command to the output.txt file i use "string" and character "\n" (creates a newline), to provide a cleaner visualization of the data.
+Note as I'm saving the printed command to the output.txt file i use "string" and the character "\n" (creates a newline), to provide a cleaner visualization of the data.
 The following built in functions were used:

 - **DataFrame.groupby().size ()** - groupby(); used to split the data into groups, size();returns the number of values in the data.
 Here I grouped the data by 'species' including size.